QubitPi/packer-plugin-scaffolding/README.md

 Make sure to install the plugin locally using the steps in [Build from source](#build-from-source).

 Once everything needed is set up, run:

 ```
-PACKER_ACC=1 go test -count 1 -v ./... -timeout=120m
+make test
 ```

 This will run the acceptance tests for all plugins in this set.

 ## Registering Plugin as Packer Integration

 Partner and community plugins can be hard to find if a user doesn't know what they are looking for.
 To assist with plugin discovery Packer offers an integration portal at https://developer.hashicorp.com/packer/integrations to list known integrations that work with the latest release of Packer.

 Registering a plugin as an integration requires [metadata configuration](./metadata.hcl) within the plugin repository and approval by the Packer team.
 To initiate the process of registering your plugin as a Packer integration refer to the [Developing Plugins](https://developer.hashicorp.com/packer/docs/plugins/creation#registering-plugins) page.

 # Requirements